dtcenter/METplotpy/docs/Users_Guide/installation.rst

 using Python plotly, with the exception of the performance diagram, which was written using Matplotlib.
-The plots in the contributed directory may have different Python and third party Python package requirements that differ from the packages and versions specified in the 'Python Requirements' section.
+The plots in the contributed directory may have different Python and third party Python package requirements that differ from the packages and versions specified in the :numref:`python_req` section.